MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

   * To conduct an analysis of RNAseq raw fastq files.
 You will first perform **quality control** of the sequencing file before proceding to the **mapping** of the reads on the reference transcriptome.

-For this part of the practical, you will work remotely on the [IFB-core cluster](https://www.france-bioinformatique.fr/le-cluster-ifb-core/) located in **Orsay (IDRIS)**.
-Because it it a shared infrastructure you will have to pay attention to the command you use to start a job. **They all must start with *srun***.
-You can refer to [IFB Core Cluster Documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/) for more detail about logging, data management, job submission.

   * To perform statistical analysis of the gene expression matrices in order to identify differentialy expressed genes between two conditions